Famous/framework/README.md

 Then, with the install of the special Famous CLI version complete, run a command to scaffold a new framework project in the directory you created above:

     $ famous framework-scaffold
     ?
-Enter a username: bobette-smith
+Enter a username: jane-doe
     ?
 Enter your component's name: todos
     ?
-Does the project name "bobette-smith:todos" look ok?
+Does the project name "jane-doe:todos" look ok?
 Yes Created framework scaffold in current working directory!
     $ npm install
     $ npm run dev